2022 Winter Olympics: Concerns and controversies

 The IOC stated that it remains neutral in all global political issues and that the award of hosting the games does not signal agreement with the host country's political or social situation or its human rights standards.
 The committee's response to Agence France-Presse read: "We've repeatedly said it: the IOC isn't responsible for the government.
 It only gives the rights and opportunity for the staging of the Olympic Games.
 That doesn't mean we agree with all the politics, all the social or human rights issues in the country.
 And it doesn't mean we approve of all the human rights violations of a person or people."
 The statement attracted criticism, with Pacific University professor Jules Boykoff accusing the IOC of "hypocrisy".

+On 19 November 2021, a group of 17 members of the Lithuanian national parliament Seimas released an official letter encouraging Lithuania to withdraw from the 2022 Winter Olympics due to human rights violations in China.
+On 3 December 2021, Lithuania was the first nation to announce a diplomatic boycott of the games.

-After the Russian invasion of Ukraine in late February, The New York Times published a report alleging that China requested Russia to delay the invasion until after the Olympics to avoid damaging the Games' public image.
+After the Russian invasion of Ukraine in late February 2022, The New York Times published a report alleging that China requested Russia to delay the invasion until after the Olympics to avoid damaging the Games' public image.
+Russia invaded Ukraine just four days after the Games' Closing Ceremony.
 Liu Pengyu, spokesperson for the Chinese Embassy in Washington, has rejected the claims as "speculations without any basis, and intended to blame-shift and smear China".

 American diplomatic boycott

-The United States boycott of China's Winter Olympics was predominantly due to China's human rights issues on topics such as the systematic oppression of the Uyghurs, Tibetans and the riots in Hong Kong in 2019.
-The Chinese government implemented many coercive activities in those regions, such as the reeducation campus, mass detention camps, and restricted access to social media.
+The United States boycott of China's Winter Olympics was predominantly due to China's human rights issues on topics such as the systematic oppression of the Uyghurs, Tibetans and the protests in Hong Kong in 2019.
+The Chinese government implemented many coercive activities in those regions, such as the reeducation camps, mass detention camps of allegedly over a million uyghurs, and restricted access to social media.

 Key event timeline

 In October 2018, American senator Marco Rubio, Senator Jeff Merkley, and Congressmen Jim McGovern and Chris Smith sent a letter, on behalf of the Congressional-Executive Commission on China (CECC), to the International Olympic Committee (IOC) requesting the revocation of China's host right on the 2022 Winter Olympics.
 The letter stated that "no Olympics should be held in a country whose government is committing genocide and crimes against humanity."

 In November 2021, President Biden proposed "a diplomatic boycott of the 2022 Beijing Winter Olympics."
-The United States is aware of the prospective harsh punishment of being suspended by the National Olympic Committee and was careful regarding the scale and severity of the boycott.
+The United States was aware of the prospective harsh punishment of being suspended by the National Olympic Committee and was careful regarding the scale and severity of the boycott.

-In December 2021, the Biden administration officially initiated a diplomatic boycott of the Beijing 2022 Winter Olympics, restricting United States government officials' presence to the game.
+In December 2021, the Biden administration officially initiated a diplomatic boycott of the Beijing 2022 Winter Olympics, restricting United States government officials' presence at the games.
+The attendance of Team USA athletes was not affected by the diplomatic boycott.

-In February 2022, Team USA attended the Beijing 2022 Winter Olympics without government representatives' support.